lukehollis/agentics-3d/README.md

 ![BART Digital Twin](https://iiif.mused.com/digital_twin_bart.jpg/0,240,2048,854/990,/0/default.jpg)

 Now the package is also functional in 3D, used in the BART Digital Twin simulation project. [link soon](#)

-## Overview

-I'm currently developing this to build digital twins of real world systems, modern and historical, but it can be used for training Generalist Agents for simulations for other purposes.

-The project implements three key components based on modern world model approaches:

-1. **Data Collection**: Gather experience from Unity environments using ML-Agents Gym wrapper
-2. **World Model Training**: Learn to predict next observations and rewards
-3. **Policy Training**: Train RL agents inside the learned world model

-Then the policy can be used in a Unity environment for controlling NPC behavior or other purposes.

 ## Getting Started